Earth Runners | Vegan | $75 | Made in USA

 You have the option of either a Lifestyle strap or an Adventure strap, with a few different color options for each.
 They describe the Adventure strap to be a little less comfortable than the Lifestyle but more secure for high adventure activities.

-I opted for the Lifestyle strap in both of my sandals because I find them to be plenty secure for all my adventures and I really can’t imagine enjoying anything less comfortable.
+I opted for the regular Lifestyle strap in both of my sandals because I find them to be plenty secure for all my adventures and I really can’t imagine enjoying anything less comfortable.
+In addition to the standard Lifestyle straps, Earth Runners released a new ergonomic lace this summer (2022) that is even softer and stretchier.
+The ergonomic laces can be found on the Lifestyle sandal listings and are the following colors: Carbon, Cloud, and Canyon Clay.

-I find even the Lifestyle straps to be rough at the beginning.
-The first time I wore them after a long winter I got blisters!
+The first time I wore my regular Lifestyle Earth Runners after a long winter I got blisters!
 But after toughening up my skin and getting the sandals wet a few times my feet do fine.
-I have pretty sensitive skin, but this is a complaint I hear regularly from readers.
-So if you also have sensitive skin I would stay away from the Adventure straps and plan for a break-in period.
+So if you also have sensitive skin I would stay away from the Adventure straps, plan for a break-in period, or choose a color from the ergonomic laces.

 Both the Lifestyle and the Adventure straps are conductive so you get a grounding effect while wearing them.
 For more details on the technology of Earth Runners check out this page!